victornas91/victornas91/README.md

 ---

 ### 🌱 I’m currently learning

-- Infosec and Networks
-- Back End and Mobile
+- Dotnet and Django for Back End
-- Embedded Systems
+- C for Systems Programming
-- Machine Learning
-- Game Dev
+- Unity for Game Development
+- Kotlin and Dart for Mobile Development

 ---